priynka-singh/recipe-recommendation-app/README.md

 - **Select Preferences:** Choose your cuisine preferences, diet type, and desired cooking time from the dropdown menus.
 - **Get Recommendations:** Click the "Get Recommendations" button to receive personalized recipe suggestions based on your input.
 - **Explore Recipes:** Browse through the recommended recipes, view ingredients, cooking steps, and additional details.

+Once you've familiarized yourself with the application locally, you can also try it out live on the web.
+Visit [http://bit.ly/my-personal-recipes](http://bit.ly/my-personal-recipes) to access the deployed version of the Recipe Recommendation System hosted on Google Cloud Platform.

 ## Contributing
 Contributions to the Recipe Recommendation System are welcome!
 Here's how you can contribute: